Fernando Arias

-Fernando Arias González (February 27, 1952, Madrid) is a Spanish diplomat, who currently serves as the Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW).
+Fernando Arias González (February 27, 1952, Madrid) is a Spanish diplomat, who was the Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW) between 2018 and 2026.
+He previously served as an ambassador of Spain.

 Background

-The appointment of Ambassador Arias followed a consensus recommendation by the OPCW Executive Council in October 2017.
+The appointment of Arias followed a consensus recommendation by the OPCW Executive Council in October 2017.
 Arias was re-appointed for a second four year term on 30 November 2021.

-Ambassador Arias is a career diplomat with extensive experience in multilateral diplomacy.
-Previously, he served as Ambassador of Spain to the Netherlands and the Permanent Representative of Spain to the OPCW.
+Arias is a career diplomat with extensive experience in multilateral diplomacy.
+He previously served as Ambassador of Spain to the Netherlands and as Spain's Permanent Representative to the OPCW.
 He also has served as Permanent Representative of Spain to the United Nations in New York and Ambassador of Spain to Mali, Mauritania, former Macedonia, and Bulgaria.